styleguidist/snapguidist/README.md

 # Development

-If you want contribute to `snapguidist`, please start the example from the root folder to enable the *hot-reload*:
+If you want contribute to `snapguidist`, start the example from the root folder to enable the *hot-reload*:

 ```bash
 yarn start